MahShaaban/DeepMVP/README.md

 └── ubiquitination_k
 ```

-The output file "mutation_output_folder/deepvep-mutation_impact.tsv" contains the predicted mutation impact on all the PTM sites supported by DeepVEP.
+The output file "mutation_output_folder/deepmvp-mutation_impact.tsv" contains the predicted mutation impact on all the PTM sites supported by DeepMVP.
 This is the only file that users need to use for downstream analysis.
 The other folders contain intermediate prediction files.

 ```
 Protein  AA_Ref  AA_Pos  AA_Var  pos   diff_pos  w_pep            m_pep            w_prob      m_prob      delta_prob   ptm